 If your child needs wisdom teeth removal, there’s no time like the present to get it over and done with – especially since kids having them done now won’t miss school over the experience.
 Besides, waiting can increase the odds that your child will have dental problems due to those problematic wisdom teeth, including pain, infection or damage to adjacent teeth.
-If you’d like to take advantage of the summer vacation season to get this procedure out of the way, here are some tips for planning wisdom teeth removal in Washington DC before your child heads back-to-school.
+If you’d like to take advantage of the summer vacation season to get this procedure out of the way, here are some tips for planning wisdom teeth removal before your child heads back-to-school.

 Getting your child’s wisdom teeth extraction done during the school break is a great idea, ensuring that he or she won’t miss time from school over the procedure or recovery.
 The thing about great ideas is that they tend to catch on, and this one is no exception.
 That means that a lot of other parents have the same plan, so you had better get on the phone and make your appointment as before your surgeon’s appointment calendar gets crowded.
 Getting in ahead of the crowd will help ensure that you’ll be able to schedule your child’s procedure at a time that is most convenient for you.

 Schedule In Plenty Of Time For Rest And Recovery